chrisadkin/introduction-to-terraform/slides.md

 - Stored in a local file by default

-- Can be stored in most cloud provider object stores or Terraform cloud
+- Can also be stored in most object stores or Terraform cloud

 - Can be imported